-Dianne has been a Registered Nurse for 35 years, bringing added value to the defense of our clients with medical cases.
-She has worked in both adult and pediatric cardiac intensive care units, cardiac cath labs, and neonatal ICUs, performed pacemaker and implantable defibrillator testing for a medical device company and has managed a pediatric hospital cardiac outpatient service with a census of 900 patients per month.
+Dianne has been a Registered Nurse for over 35 years, bringing added value to the defense of our clients with medical cases.
+She has worked in both adult and pediatric cardiac intensive care units, cardiac cath labs, neonatal ICUs, and med-surg/telemetry units, performed pacemaker and implantable defibrillator testing for a medical device company, and has managed a pediatric hospital cardiac outpatient service with a census of 900 patients per month.
 She moved cross-country with a colleague to create and implement the first pediatric cardiac electrophysiology service in the WAMI region, bringing curative catheter ablation procedures to children in the area.
-She has coordinated numerous investigational drug and medical device studies with hospitals, private sector companies, and the FDA, lectured nationwide at medical conferences and has published chapters in a pediatric cardiology medical textbook.
+She has coordinated numerous investigational drug and medical device studies with hospitals, private sector companies, and the FDA, lectured nationwide at medical conferences, and has published chapters in a pediatric cardiology medical textbook.

-- Texas Woman’s University – B.S., magna cum laude, Nursing
+- Texas Woman’s University – B.S.N., magna cum laude, Nursing

 - Edmonds Community College – Advanced Paralegal Certificate

 - American Association of Legal Nurse Consultants – Certified Legal Nurse Consultant

 In her spare time, Dianne enjoys dressage training with her young off-track Thoroughbred mare Unconventional, taking her senior rescue dogs to breweries, and catching up with her son who lives in Japan.